 How to beat January’s self-assessment tax return deadline

 If you want to beat the upcoming deadline, then you need to get to work on your tax return as soon as possible.
 THP’s accountants can help you make the process as painless as possible, plus give you peace of mind that your return is accurate.
-So whether you want extra time to plan paying your tax bill, want to evidence your SEISS claims or simply want to avoid fines, get in touch today.
+So whether you want extra time to plan paying your tax bill, want to apply for a mortgages or simply want to avoid fines, get in touch today.
 Our tax return team is ready to help you!

 About Jon Pryse-Jones

 Since joining THP in 1978, Jon Pryse-Jones has been hands on with every area of the business.
 Now specialising in strategy, business planning, and marketing, Jon remains at the forefront of the growth and development at THP.

 An ideas man, Jon enjoys getting the most out of all situations, “I act as a catalyst for creative people and encourage them to think outside the box,” he says, “and I’m not afraid of being confrontational.
 It often leads to a better result for THP and its clients.”